TomasHubelbauer/selfie/readme.md

 https://developer.mozilla.org/en-US/docs/Web/API/MediaTrackConstraints/displaySurface

-Consider preselecting `browser` so we automatically get out current tab?
+Consider preselecting `browser` so we automatically get out current tab and do not have to ask the user to select it.
+We'd still do the auto-crop but just to get rid of the browser UI and handle Safari which still returns full screen.

 https://developer.mozilla.org/en-US/docs/Web/API/MediaTrackConstraints/logicalSurface